Gulangyu: Transportation

 Gulangyu is unique in China as a "traffic-free island".
 It is connected to the main island of Xiamen by ferry.
 Neither cars nor bicycles are allowed, unlike Xiamen Island across the river.
 Recently, electric tourist buggies were introduced.
 Freight is pulled on wheeled wooden carts up the often steep lanes by strong teams of men.

 Culture

-The spread of Christianity in 1900s brought western music to the island.
+The spread of Christianity in the 1900s brought western music to the island.
 Churches and museums were built, and people enjoyed going to music halls to hear performances.
 Since then, the island's local cultural environment mingled with introduced foreign music and art, which is why the Gulangyu cultural scene differs from other parts of China.

 Classical music

 A number of China's most famous classical musicians come from Gulangyu, including the pianist Yin Chengzong, the violist Jing Yang, and the pianist Xu Feiping.
 Historically, Shu'an Zhou, Junji Lin, and Zuohuang Chen are other well-known classical musicians from the island.
 Gulangyu's piano ownership per capita ranks the first in nation, and by 2002, Gulangyu Island was given the name of "The Island of Music" by Chinese Musicians' Association.
 The piano exhibition halls and museums and overall artistic atmosphere attract many musicians domestically and internationally.
 The 580-seat Gulangyu Concert Hall is one of Fujian Province's most notable acoustic classical music venues.